-- 1) Giardia duodenalis
+- 1. Giardia duodenalis

-- 2) Feline Tritrichomonas foetus (syn.
-T. blagburni)
+- 2. Tritrichomonas foetus

-- 3) Cystoisospora (syn.
-Isospora) spp.
+- 3. Cystoisospora spp.

-- 4) Cryptosporidium spp.
+- 4. Cryptosporidium spp.

-- 5) Toxoplasma gondii
+- 5. Toxoplasma gondii

-- 6) Neospora caninum
+- 6. Neospora caninum

-- 7) Hammondia spp.
+- 7. Hammondia spp.

-- 8) Sarcocystis spp.
+- 8. Sarcocystis spp.

-Entamoeba histolytica is a human and primate pathogen that infects dogs only sporadically and has not been included because of very limited relevance to our pets.
+Entamoeba histolytica is primarily a human and primate pathogen that infects dogs only sporadically, and has not been included due to its minimal relevance to our pets.
+Rarely, Pentatrichomonas hominis, an intestinal flagellate of humans, has been reported in dogs and cats.

-This guideline aims to give an overview of intestinal protozoa and their significance and, importantly, to suggest rational control measures for the most important species in order to prevent animal and/or human infection.
+This guideline aims to provide an overview of intestinal protozoa and their significance and, importantly, to suggest rational control measures for the most important species to prevent animal and/or human infection.
+In cases where extraintestinal parasite stages can cause disease in dogs or cats (neosporosis, toxoplasmosis), this is specifically mentioned.